LeeAllenK/Calculator-React/README.md

 <div id="header">
  <h1 class="heading-element" dir="auto">Lessons Learned:</h1>
- Lessons that were learned was to avoid contradicting state and redundant state.
-To always keep track of how state is being rendered and to always setState.
- Also take advantage of React's hooks when updating state throughout my applications.
+ Ensured that state management is clear and consistent to prevent any conflicting or unnecessary state updates.
+Always keep track of how state is being rendered and ensure that setState.
+Finally, I took advantage of React's hooks, such as useReducer and useContext, to manage state and pass values efficiently throughout the application.
 </div>